 God removed him.

 Moving forward by myself was hard.
 I felt like a baby learning to walk for the first time.
 Everything was new.
 I was free.
-God placed people in my life to help me get on my feet, to love me, to encourage me and to build me back up.
+Like a newly emancipated slave with only the knowledge of farming, I felt stagnant.
+I was free, but I had nothing to do with this newfound freedom.
+But God placed people in my life: to help me get on my feet, to love me, to encourage me and to build me back up.
 I had hardcore prayer warriors.
-I even had my now husband, who unbeknownst to me would become my Superman, best friend and companion.
+I had just met my now husband, who unbeknownst to me at that time would become my forever Superman, best friend and companion.

-In the mist of my transformation as a new woman, healed and healthy; I found myself.
+In the mist of my transformation as a new woman, healed and healthy, I found myself.
+I found my independence.
+I found my worth.
 I found my husband.
 I found my peace.
 I found my voice.